truthcoin/www.truthcoin.info/talk/index.md

  - [On Decentralizing Prediction Markets and Order Books](http://users.encs.concordia.ca/~clark/papers/2014_weis.pdf) - I was mentioned in a **footnote** (and academic-insiders know the profound difference between footnote-citations and reference-citations).

-I can't really imagine why someone would want me to take their post down from this page (as they are already internet-available and don't even contain real names), but if you *do* want to be taken down, just contact me with some kind of proof that you are the quoted person.
+If you want your quote to be taken down (can't imagine why), just contact me with some kind of proof that you are the quoted person.